Neo23x0/vti-dorks/README.md

 ## Sample Similarities

-Content searches for malware similaritis.
+Content searches for malware similarities.

 VT Feature Hash is an internal hash used by Virustotal.
 ```